9001/copyparty/README.md

 ## webdav server

-with read-write support,  supports winxp, win7/8/10, macos, nautilus/gvfs
+with read-write support,  supports winXP and later, macos, nautilus/gvfs

 general usage:
 * login with any username + your password, or put your password in the username field and leave password empty

-on windows xp/7/8/10, connect using the explorer UI:
+on windows xp/7+, connect using the explorer UI:
 * rightclick [my computer] -> [map network drive] -> [Connect to a network server] hyperlink -> [Choose a custom network location] -> `http://192.168.123.1:3923/`

-on windows 7/8/10, connect using command prompt (`wark`=password):
+on windows 7+, connect using command prompt (`wark`=password):
-* `net use w: http://192.168.123.1:3923/ wark /user:a`
+* `net use w: http://192.168.123.1:3923/ k /user:wark`

 on windows (xp or later), disable wpad for performance:
 * control panel -> [network and internet] -> [internet options] -> [connections] tab -> [lan settings] -> automatically detect settings: Nope